adavidschmidt/adavidschmidt/README.md

 ### About Me:

-- 🔭 I'm currently a data analyst/engineer want-to-be working on side projects and learning new tools
+- 🔭 I'm currently an automation developer working on side projects and learning new tools

-- 🌱 I am currently exploring cloud platforms while going through AWS Cloud Practitioner Essentials course
+- 🌱 I am currently exploring cloud platforms while going through backend development courses

 - 📬 How to reach me: